 Now, apply this methodology to how businesses engage with their clients, and this is what is KPI management all about.

 Company A asks itself what its best resources are for attracting customers.
-Company A then creates ads, launches a blog, boosts its social media presence, and optimizes its search engine ranking.
+Company A then creates ads, launches a blog, boosts its social media presence, and optimizes its website for enhanced search engine rankings.
 The effort is a success, and more customers start pouring in.

-In this blog, we will discuss KPI best practices and how to find and leverage the most effective KPIs for your business.
+Here, we will discuss KPI best practices and how to find and leverage the most effective KPIs for your business.